How to avail loans and scholarship for IPM at IIMs?

 IBA Interest Concession

-- Note that schemes like these have many nuances.
+Note that schemes like these have many nuances.
 Banks will try their best to earn as much as they can.
 It’s absolutely essential that you do your research.
-Know the provisions, have the manager to double/triple-check everything.
+Know the provisions, have the manager double/triple-check everything.
 Find out every little caveat that I have missed, that your bank might not want to tell you.
 Be a nosey little rat when it comes to something so vital as your education.

 Central Sector Interest Subsidy (CSIS) Scheme, 2009*